Referral

 Signs and Symptoms of common mental health disorders

+Depression causes feelings of sadness, hopelessness, helplessness, and worthlessness, apathy and low self-esteem.
+You can also lose interest in things you used to enjoy and become quite tearful.
 There can be physical symptoms too, such as feeling constantly tired, sleeping badly, having no appetite or sex drive, and complaining of various aches and pains.
 People with mild to moderate depression can also suffer with symptoms of anxiety.

 Generalised Anxiety Disorder is sometimes difficult to diagnose.
 Symptoms can often look like depression.
+Symptoms may include worrying to an extent that it affects daily life, job and social life.

+Simple Phobias or fears - a phobia is an overwhelming and exhausting fear of an object, place, situation, feeling or animal.
+Phobias are more extreme than fears.
+They develop when a person has an exaggerated or unrealistic sense of danger about a situation or object.
 If a phobia becomes very severe, a person may organise their life around avoiding the thing that's causing them anxiety.
 As well as restricting their day-to-day life, it can also cause them considerable distress.

-Health Anxiety – worrying that simple health problems are serious problems often frequent trips to see the GP, or searching for explanations on the internet.
+Health Anxiety - worrying that simple health problems are serious problems, often with frequent trips to see the GP, or searching for explanations on the internet.
 Many people become involved in checking behaviour, for example checking moles, or marks, or feeling for lumps and ask people close to them to check as well.
 This in turn can increase physical symptoms of anxiety (such as an increased heart rate, chest pain or tightness in the chest, dizziness, blurred vision, confusion, dry mouth or sweating).

-Obsession is a sudden thought, image or urge to do something this in turn causes feelings of anxiety.
-The Anxiety leads to a pattern of behaviour/compulsion which may bring temporary relief.
+Obsessive Compulsive Disorder (OCD) - obsession is a sudden thought, image or urge to do something this in turn causes feelings of anxiety.
+The anxiety leads to a pattern of behaviour/compulsion which may bring temporary relief.
+Some common obsessions that affect people with OCD include:

 • fear of deliberately harming yourself or others - for example, fear you may attack someone else, even though this type of behaviour disgusts you